If you’ve been around here for a while you might be surprised to see a recipe for Instant Pot black beans.

 If you’re worried about spiciness, just remove the seeds and most of the inner, white membranes.
 The chipotle pepper will add more spiciness than a seeded jalapeno, though.

-I love this particular blend of spices — smoked paprika, chili powder, cumin, oregano.
+I love this particular blend of spices — smoked paprika, chili powder, cumin, and oregano.
 Mmmm.
-All good things.
+All simple ingredients and all good things.
+You could add a couple of bay leaves, too, if you want.

-The real star of this is the orange zest and chipotle pepper.
+The bell peppers and onions give these cooked beans a little more oomph, but the real star of this is the orange zest and chipotle pepper.

 It’s easy to throw these together, too!
 Watch and see!